 “This is attractive and approachable music.
 Mr. Maxfield has also aptly set each text so that the meaning comes through loud and clear.”

-—Eric Glissmeyer, Station Manager of Classical 89 KBYU-FM.
+— Eric Glissmeyer, Station Manager, Classical 89 KBYU-FM.